AdobeDocs/dynamic-media-classic.it-IT/help/creating-offer-set.md

 1. When you finish, near the lower-right corner of the page, ensure that **Publish after save** is selected (default).
 1. Click **Close**, enter a name for the offer set, and then click **Save**.

-Prima di chiudere la pagina Set di offerte Test&amp;Target, inviate il set di offerte ad Target Standard/Premium.
+Prima di chiudere la pagina Set di offerte Test&amp;Target, inviate il set di offerte a Target Standard/Premium.
 Consultate [Invio dei set di offerte a Test&amp;Target](pushing-offer-sets-target.md#pushing_offer_sets_to_target).

 ## Creating an offer set with images or videos {#creating-an-offer-set-with-images-or-videos}